ypjama/conflictless-keepachangelog/README.md

 CLI tool for generating sections to "Keep a Changelog" files without causing frustrating merge conflicts.

+## Why?

+[Keep a changelog format](https://keepachangelog.com/en/1.1.0/) is really great for tracking changes between versions.
+What is not so great is having to solve merge conflicts when project has multiple merge/pull requests and each branch has additions to the `## [Unreleased]` section.
+This CLI tool aims to alleviate this nuisance by introducing an alternative workflow when it comes to updating the `CHANGELOG.md` file.

 ## Installation

 Install with go